BurntSushi/goim/README.md

 were done only when the Postgres autovacuum appeared to be idling.
 On my system, it tends to run for a few minutes after a full load of the database.)

+A PostgreSQL database with just movies/TV shows/episodes takes about 1.5 minutes to load completely, including indices.

+The point of these benchmarks is not to be rigorous, but to give you a general ballpark of the sorts of resources used to load the database.

 Under construction
 ==================